Red-eared firetail: Taxonomy

 Earlier names for this population of birds in the Nyungar language were recorded by the field researcher John Gilbert and published in Gould's Birds of Australia and handbook.
 Similar names with variant spellings were given for the districts of King George Sound, Darling Range, and Perth by Serventy and Whittell in their mid-twentieth century A Handbook of the Birds of Western Australia (with the exception of the Kimberley Division) (1948).
 A recommended orthography and pronunciation list of all published names has proposed boorin, dwerdengolngani, and djiri in preference to later vernacular.
-Other names include variations red-eared firetail finch, Western firetail, red-eared finch, and the ambiguous zebra finch.
+Other names include red-eared firetail finch, Western firetail, red-eared finch, and the ambiguous zebra finch.
 The IOC World Bird List recommends "Red-eared Firetail" as the preferred English name and orthography.
 Gilbert, via Gould, reported that the Swan River colonists had named the bird "native sparrow".
-The attraction of the species to the seed bearing cones of sheoak (Allocasuarina) inspired the local name of "casuarina finch" in the Pemberton area.
+The attraction of the species to the seed-bearing cones of sheoak (Allocasuarina) inspired the local name of "casuarina finch" in the Pemberton area.

 The red-eared firetail is allied to the family Estrildidae of the avian order Passeriformes.
 Prior to its separation to the genus Stagonopleura, the species was classified as Emblema oculata.